fbpx

 KATELYN KEATING (she/her) was the editor in chief of CRAFT from 2018 to 2021 and now serves as editor at large.
 She was a 2017 fellow of the LA Review of Books Publishing Workshop and has been on their faculty since 2018, overseeing PubLab, leading the magazine track as a program manager, and serving as the publisher coordinator for LITLIT: The Little Literary Fair.
 She is a production manager with Berrett-Koehler Publishers, and was the production and operations manager at Prospect Park Books until it left California in 2021.
 Her essays appear in Crab Orchard ReviewFlywayLunch TicketTahoma Literary Review, and elsewhere.
 Katelyn has an MFA from Antioch University Los Angeles, where she worked for two years on Lunch Ticket, serving as editor in chief for issues 11 and 12.
 Find her on Twitter @katelyn_keating.

 JILL KOLONGOWSKI writes the Substack Tiny True Stories and is also the author of the essay collection Life Lessons Harry Potter Taught Me (Ulysses Press, 2017).
-Her work also appears in Electric Lit, Insider, the Los Angeles Review of BooksBrevityRiver Teeth, and elsewhere.
+Her work also appears in Electric Lit, Insider, the Los Angeles Review of Books, Brevity, River Teeth, and elsewhere.
 Her essays have won Sundog Lit’s First Annual Contest series and the Diana Woods Memorial Prize in Creative Nonfiction at Lunch Ticket, and she earned her MFA from St. Mary’s College of California.
 Jill teaches writing at the College of San Mateo, and lives in Northern California with her husband and daughter.
 Find her on Twitter @jillkolongowski.

 VAL M. MATHEWS is a big-hearted, fun-loving editor who teaches courses in developmental editing for the University of California Berkeley Extension, Queen’s University in Ontario, Canada, and the Editorial Freelancers Association in New York City.
 Val also freelances on the side and works as an editorial consultant for CRAFT and The Masters Review.
 Previously, she was an editor for The Wild Rose Press, a small traditional publishing house in New York.
-She earned an MA in Professional Writing from Kennesaw State University and a BFA from the University of Georgia.
+She earned an MA in professional writing from Kennesaw State University and a BFA from the University of Georgia.
 Fun fact about Val: She’s been an FAA-certified flight instructor for over twenty-five years, and in the past, she flew Lear jets for a living.

-GABRIEL MOSELEY is a writer and editor from Seattle, Washington.
-His work has appeared in The Masters ReviewNordic KulturStratus, and Alaska Airlines’ Alaska Beyond Magazine.
-He received an MFA from the University of North Carolina Wilmington and certificates in both editing and literary fiction from the University of Washington.
-He has been a finalist for the Made at Hugo House Writing Fellowship, LitMag’s Virginia Woolf Award for Short Fiction, and the Haleakalā National Park Residency.
-He is a guest editor for The Masters Review.
+GABRIEL MOSELEY is a writer from Seattle, Washington.
+He holds an MFA from the University of North Carolina Wilmington and certificates in both editing and literary fiction from the University of Washington.
+His short story, “A Man Stands Tall,” was awarded The Masters Review Anthology Prize in 2017, selected by Roxane Gay.
+He received the General Motors’ Future Fiction Scholarship to attend Aspen Summer Words in 2023 and was chosen for the Jack Straw Writers Program in 2024.
+He has been selected for residencies at the Vermont Studio Center, Centrum Artist Residency, and Seattle Public Library’s Writers’ Room Residency.
+He has also been named as a finalist for the Made at Hugo House Writing Fellowship, LitMag’s Virginia Woolf Award for Short Fiction, and the Haleakalā National Park Residency.
+He has attended the Sewanee Writers’ Conference and Disquiet International, among others.
+His work appears in The Masters Review, Stratus, and Nordic Kultur Magazine.

 GAGE SAYLOR is the assistant director of creative writing at Oklahoma State University.
 His fiction and poetry have appeared in Passages NorthTampa ReviewCrab Creek ReviewIron Horse, and elsewhere.
 He has won the Katherine Anne Porter Prize at Nimrod and is a previous semifinalist for the Kurt Vonnegut Speculative Fiction Prize at North American Review.
 He received his MFA at McNeese State University, where he was awarded the Robert Olen Butler Prize for Fiction.